Fort Massachusetts Memorial Park

 [Source: The North Adams Transcript, North Adams, Massachusetts · June 25, 1895, page 2]

 The historic significance of this site cannot be overstated.
 It is the origin of our community.

-Funding for this project will be made by fund-raising efforts, and through other funding and grant sources allotted to the preservation of historic sites, such as the Preservation Massachusetts, the National Trust for Historic Preservation, and the Daughters of the American Revolution, just to name a few.
+Funding for such a project could be made by donations, fund-raising efforts, and through other funding and grant sources allotted to the preservation of historic sites, such as the Preservation Massachusetts, the National Trust for Historic Preservation, and the Daughters of the American Revolution, just to name a few.

 Below are some ideas that I have come up with, under its current state, on improving the site: